Books that Shaped the World

 The importance of books lies in its substance and not its form.
 Whether on page or in pixel, the ideas perpetuated by books will continue to influence people and communities.

-Over a year ago, as part of the lead-up to the first International Summit of the Book in 2012, the Library of Congress embarked on a project to create a list of books, principally titles written by Americans that have shaped America in various crucial ways.
+Over a year ago, as part of the lead-up to the first International Summit of the Book in 2012, the Library of Congress embarked on a project to create a list of books, mainly titles by Americans that have shaped the United States in crucial ways.
 The list was intended to spark a national conversation on books that have influenced American lives and society, whether they appeared on this initial list or not.
-This project was inspired by work the British Museum did a few years ago to identify 100 objects that shaped the world.
+This was inspired by a project by the British Museum a few years ago which sought to identify 100 objects that shaped the world.

 For our project, Library of Congress curators identified the books and displayed copies of them in an exhibition.
-Our list of “Books That Shaped America” generated tremendous reactions from all around the country.
-People weighed in, as we had hoped, and took part in a discussion of the works that were on our list as well as books that were not on our list that they felt ought to be.
+Our list of “Books that Shaped America” generated tremendous reactions from all around the country.
+People weighed in, as we had hoped, and took part in a discussion of the works that were on the list as well as books that were not on it but they felt ought to be.
 Through our website, we invited people to send us their comments, including nominations of books that they felt should be on the list.
-This generated thousands of responses and persuaded us to make additions to the list, which now totals 100 books.
+This generated thousands of responses, which persuaded us to make additions to the list, which now totals 100 books.

 Beyond shaping America, books have created civilisation in a very real sense.
-When one goes from scrolls to codexes, books with bound pages with a table of contents and an index, it is possible to use the latter as an introduction to critical thought.
+Books have evolved from scrolls to codexes, to books with bound pages with a table of contents and an index, and it is possible to use the latter as an introduction to critical thought.
 It represents a whole new phase that first began with the manuscript way back in the fourth century.

 What we might call the founding books of civilisation are in many ways the books of the great religions.
 These include the Christian Bible, much of which is based on the Jewish Bible.
 Then there is the Koran, the last of the great prophetic, monotheistic books.
 The Chinese and the Indian traditions are also part of the basis of world civilisation.
-There is the Chinese Book of Lessons that contains Confucius’ Analects, which was the basis of education in China, and also the basis for the civil service exams taken by Chinese officials for a thousand years.
-India produced the Ramayana and Mahabharata, the two great Hindu epics and fundamental doctrines originally published in Sanskrit and translated into the many languages of the Indian subcontinent.
+There is the Chinese Book of Lessons that contains Confucius’ Analects – the basis of education in China and for the civil service exams taken by Chinese officials for a thousand years.
+India produced the Ramayana and the Mahabharata, two great Hindu epics and fundamental doctrines originally published in Sanskrit and translated into many languages of the Indian subcontinent.
 These great epic poems, in a way, were the basis of much of Hinduism.
-Also to be considered is either of Saint Augustine’s books, The Confessions of Saint Augustine or The City of God, which were the basis of medieval thought and the whole concept of another spiritual world.
+Also noteworthy is Saint Augustine’s The Confessions of Saint Augustine and The City of God, which formed the basis of medieval thought and the concept of another spiritual world.
 These are all examples of great founding documents of civilisation.

 The great founding epics of the Western tradition, Homer’s Iliad and Odyssey, which are almost as old as the oldest Indian and Chinese works, are not to be forgotten.
-The first work on actual history is The History of the Peloponnesian War by Thucydides.
-I remember, as an undergraduate in college, hearing former Secretary of State General George C. Marshall give a speech, just before he announced the Marshall Plan (officially known as the European Recovery Programme, which lasted from 1948 to 1951), saying he had been reading the aforementioned book and that it gave him guidance about the post-war world.
+The first work on history is The History of the Peloponnesian War by Thucydides.
+I remember as an undergraduate in college hearing former Secretary of State General George C. Marshall give a speech, just before he announced the Marshall Plan (officially known as the European Recovery Programme, which lasted from 1948 to 1951).
+He said that he had been reading the aforementioned book and that it gave him guidance about the postwar world.
 Thus, that work of founding importance in Western history retains its importance even today.

 In terms of philosophy, one must consider Aristotle’s work.
 It was the basis of the theology of the Latin Church, which penetrated from Greece into the Islamic world, then into the Christian world and Jewish thought.
 All kinds of secular thought, and even early governmental thinking in the West, had its roots in the philosophical works of Aristotle.
 If I had to choose a particular work of Aristotle as being especially influential, I would select the edition of his work that was published in Venice in the early modern period.

 In terms of social science, one has to go to the Muslim world and Ibn Khaldun.
 Ibn Khaldun was born in what is now southern Spain and ended up being a founding figure in the northern African world.
-His Prolegomena and his longer seven volumes that were associated with it are really the first world history.
-He wrote a history that was also a treatise on sociology, geology and an analysis of the movement from rurals to cities.
+His Prolegomena and his longer seven volumes associated with it can be considered the first works on world history.
+He wrote a history that was also a treatise on sociology, geology and an analysis of the movement from rural to city.
 He was the first great world historian.
 Arnold Toynbee said Khaldun was the greatest world historian of all, but alas he is not very well known.
 When I was teaching world history, I always began with a reading of Prolegomena and students were astonished that anyone could write that way in the 14th century.

 A great founding book that first explained Africa, particularly northern Africa, on a broad scale was Della Descrittione dell’Africa by Leo Africanus.
-Africanus, a convert to Christianity, spent a great deal of time in Timbuktu, a city that is known as a great repository of African, French and Muslim-Arabic cultures, as well as a great centre of learning.
+Africanus, a convert to Christianity, spent a great deal of time in Timbuktu, a city known as a great repository of African, French and Muslim-Arabic cultures, as well as a great centre of learning.
 Africanus wrote about Timbuktu and other parts of Africa.
 Della Descrittione dell’Africa was called a cosmography and a geography.
-In its original version, it was published in both Italian and Arabic, pointing out the many links in the Mediterranean world among the three great monotheistic religions and also the different languages.
+Its original version was published in both Italian and Arabic, pointing out the many links in the Mediterranean world among the three great monotheistic religions and also the different languages.

 In the world of drama, one might pick something from Sophocles.
-And one would also have to pick something from Shakespeare.
-For example, Hamlet might be selected because it created the most controversy and discussion, and contains the most psychoanalysis.
-Furthermore, it has some of the greatest soliloquies in the English language or in any language.
-In terms of the great novels, I would pick Tolstoy’s War and Peace because it deals with the great problem of the modern state—war and peace.
+One would also have to select something from Shakespeare.
+For example, Hamlet might be chosen because it created the most controversy and discussion, and contains the most psychoanalysis.
+Furthermore, it has some of the greatest soliloquies in English, or in any language.
+In terms of the great novels, I would pick Tolstoy’s War and Peace because it deals with the great problem of the modern state: war and peace.
 It also deals with family life and the mystery of history as distinguished from the analysis of history that was received from earlier historians, such as Thucydides or even Khaldun.

 In addition to those mentioned so far, there is a whole range of works by other thinkers one would want to include such as Sigmund Freud’s The Interpretation of Dreams.
 Indeed, Freudian concepts have become so familiar that we forget how widespread and how important they are.

 Now we have the digital universe, but we also have the possibility and the importance of the book-length object.
-For us at the Library of Congress, the crucial challenge and opportunity is to integrate the old with the new, keeping them all together as different forms of knowledge, creativity and human expression, while retaining the values of the book culture that include the value of dialogue and argument, and the idea of cumulative knowledge.
+For us at the Library of Congress, the crucial challenge and opportunity is to integrate the old with the new, keeping them all together as different forms of knowledge, creativity and human expression, while retaining the values of book culture including that of dialogue and argument, and the idea of cumulative knowledge.

 This is what you get at libraries, which are consolidations of the different forms of creativity and knowledge.
 And this is what we need in the future, wherever we go: new techniques for holding information to supplement but never supplant the wisdom and power contained in books and the imagination they can create and feed.
 Nobody can agree completely on the ten, or the hundred, or the thousand books that most defined and shaped our world, but we must always remember how important they are in our own lives, and how important they are in the broader life of humanity.